CoNarrative/glujs-guide-built/specifications-in-full.md

       Meaning -> vm = glu.model 'helloworld.main'
 ```

 Most of the time, you are also going to be setting up a simulated "back end" so that you can track and respond to Ajax calls.
 The application will make its calls as usual, only glu will now intercept and process the Ajax calls locally without a server having to be involved.
 Of course you'd need a reasonable way to quickly declare Ajax "routes" (url matching patterns) and serve up data.
-This is exactly what gluJS provides and is described under the 'data' and 'ajax' section below.
+This is exactly what GluJS provides and is described under the 'data' and 'ajax' section below.

 Lastly, you may want to advance the application to a beginning state by initializing the view model and answering the Ajax calls it makes on initialization.
 For instance, if the Hello World app needs to get a roster of other people who are also logged in, you might want to advance to that point: